ECB policymakers leaning towards open reinvestment horizon

 They added that the ECB’s shift to a new shareholder structure, called the capital key, will also be tailored to make as little market impact as possible and could be done over the course of several years.

-The ECB must adjust its shareholder structure every five years based on a complex formula that takes into account GDP and population.

-As Italy’s economy has underperformed peers in recent years, its share will shrink while Germany’s will rise.
-The change to the new capital key will thus paradoxically lead to the ECB supporting weaker members less.

-To avoid a big market impact from the new capital key, some want to maintain the ECB’s stock of bonds as it is, taking a snapshot on Dec.
-31, even though there has already been a deviation from the capital key.
-Others are advocating applying the current shareholder structure rigorously and adjusting this stock over time in line with the old key.
+Some want to maintain this stock as it is, taking a snapshot on Dec.
+31, even though there has already been a slight deviation from the capital key.
+Others are advocating applying the current shareholder structure rigorously and adjusting this stock over time.

-More conservative countries want the new capital key applied retroactively to existing holdings, and the stock of bonds to be adjusted over a set period, probably several years.
+More conservative countries want the new capital key applied retroactively to existing holdings, and adjusting the stock of bonds over a set period, probably several years.
 But the sources said this was not seen now as the preferred option.